JB395/Pool-Payout-Manager/README.md

 ![18  Paste Contract Address](https://user-images.githubusercontent.com/29760787/83368432-c1c3c800-a386-11ea-9b7b-5b4224934683.jpg)

-You will see the Log events prompt "Enable log events from the option menu in order to receive token transactions".
+You will see the Log events prompt "Enable log events from the option menu to receive token transactions".
 We will do this step below.

 ![21  Log Events](https://user-images.githubusercontent.com/29760787/83368438-c9836c80-a386-11ea-9c0b-f27ef946be7c.jpg)

 # Send Tokens

 To send QRC20 tokens, select **QRC20 Tokens** and **Send**.
-Note there is single listing for the QT527 token tied to address qXGdYmLypZRy8pTpj9EdTBHkqtv6cv99ky here, but tokens could be tied to different addresses of this wallet, in which case they would be listed individually and need to be sent individually.
+Note there is single row listing for the QT527 token tied to address qXGdYmLypZRy8pTpj9EdTBHkqtv6cv99ky here, but tokens could be tied to different addresses of this wallet, in which case they would be listed individually and need to be sent individually.

 Fill in the fields for "PayTo" and "Amount".
 The "Description" field is optional.
 Click **Send** and **Yes** to complete the transaction.